andres-s/analytics-with-r/r-for-data-integrity.md

 R has

-*   boolean, int, double, strings, dates, complex types
+*   boolean, int, double, strings, dates, complex number types
-*   Vectors of all of them
+*   Vectors
 *   Lists
 *   Dataframes, which are made up of vectors, so can reuse code:
     ```r